-According to the local legends, when Prithviraj Chauhan defeated king Parmal then in anger Aalha took out his sword to kill all the army of Prihviraj Chauhan but goddess Sharda caught his hands and stopped him.
-The warriors Alha and Udal, who had war with Prithvi Raj Chauhan, were very strong followers of Sharda Devi.
+According to the local legends, when Prithviraj Chauhan defeated King Parmal then in anger Aalha took out his sword to kill the army of Prithviraj Chauhan but goddess Sharda caught his hands and stopped him.
 It is said that they are the first ones to visit the goddess in this remote forest.
 They called the mother goddess by the name ‘Sharda Mai’, and henceforth she became popular as ‘Mata Sharda Mai’.
-Alha worshiped for 12 years and got the amaratva with the blessings of Sharda Devi.
-It’s believed that their souls visit the temple in early hours to pay their respect to the Mother.
+Alha worshipped for 12 years and got the amaratva with the blessings of Sharda Devi.
+It’s believed that their souls visit the temple in the early hours to pay their respect to the Mother.
 The temple remains closed during that time.

-The legend that is supposed to be the reason for the existence of the temple starts with the Devi Sati and Lords Shiva who got married despite the objection of father of the Goddess – Daksha.
-Dejected by the marriage, Daksha planned a great Yagna to bring insult to Lord Shiva by not inviting Him.
-The act infuriated the Goddess who sacrificed herself in the holy fire.
-Upon getting the news of Her death, Lord Shiva brought His anger upon the world destroying anything and everything He met meanwhile carrying dead body of the Goddess on his back.
-To stop Him, Lord Vishnu cut the body into 52 pieces that fell at different parts of India where 52 Shakti Peethas (shrines) could now be found.
-Maihar is none of those 52 shrines but is revered as one the necklace (known as ‘har’ in Hindi) of the Goddess (‘Mai’ means Mother) fell here.
-Sharda is just another of Her many names.
+The legend, which is believed to be the origin story of the temple, begins with Devi Sati and Lord Shiva marrying against the wishes of the Goddess’s father, Daksha.
+Disheartened by the marriage, Daksha arranged a grand Yagna purposely excluding Lord Shiva, intending to insult Him.
+This act enraged the Goddess, leading her to sacrifice herself in the holy fire.
+Learning of Her demise, Lord Shiva, consumed by grief and anger, began to destroy everything in his path, carrying the lifeless body of the Goddess on his back.
+To halt his rampage, Lord Vishnu intervened, slicing the Goddess’s body into 52 pieces that fell across different parts of India, where 52 Shakti Peethas (shrines) were established.
+Maihar isn’t among these 52 shrines but is revered as one of the necklaces (‘har’ in Hindi) of the Goddess (‘Mai’ meaning Mother) where it is believed a piece of her body fell.
+Sharda is just one of Her many names.

 The famous historian A. Cunningham has done a detailed Study of this temple.
 He dates the stone inscription to 9th or 10th century CE.